Harvard Business School RFC

 The Harvard Business School RFC is a rugby union team based at Harvard Business School in Boston, Massachusetts.
 The club formerly competed in the New England Rugby Football Union (NERFU) and is composed of graduate students from throughout Harvard University.

 History

 HBS Rugby began in the fall of 1963.
 Prior to the team's founding, the Harvard Business School sporting culture was dominated by softball, bowling, and ping-pong.
 Dissatisfied with these options, two Scottish MBA students, Jim Johnstone '65 and Morris McInnes '65, founded the HBS Rugby Club.

-Through advertisements, coercion and the promise of female spectators, the first contingent of forty or so interested men began to train at Soldiers Field.
-Despite the negative advice of the HBS Dean of Students and an attempt to merge the HBS side with the Harvard College side by force, Johnstone and McInnes persevered.
-The spring 1964 record of 5-2-1 was the harbinger of a glorious tradition of Eastern rugby strength, melding American athletes with the rugby culture of international players.
+The first contingent of around forty interested players began to train at Soldiers Field.
+Despite the contrary advice of the HBS Dean of Students and an attempt to merge the HBS side with the Harvard College side, the team was established, beginning with a record of 5-2-1 in spring of 1964.

 Since its inception, more than 1500 men have played for HBS Rugby.